pisv/handly/org.eclipse.handly.examples.adapter/README.md

   "Toggle Method Breakpoint" are automatically available in the outline's context menu.

-* The outline page is Handly based and knows nothing about the Java model API.
-It makes use of a content adapter to deal with the JDT based content, e.g. for "Link with Editor" support.
+* The outline page is Handly-based and knows nothing about the Java model API.
+It makes use of a content adapter to deal with the JDT-based content, e.g. for "Link with Editor" support.
   The content adapter defines a one-to-one correspondence (bijection) between Java elements and the adapter model.

+Since Handly 1.1, the adapter example also demonstrates a Handly-based search result view page.
+To open it, use the "Find References" action in the outline's context menu.
+Similar to the outline page, the search result page makes use of the content adapter.